Sidney Riesenberg: Works

 Of Riesenberg's work, his contributions during World War I are well known and he is described as "one of the greatest illustrators of the World War I era."
-Riensenberg's style, it has been said, shows influences from Impressionism.
+Riesenberg's style, it has been said, shows influences from Impressionism.

-He produced many posters for the Marines in addition to posters advertising the Liberty Loan campaign during World War I. One of Riesenberg's most well known works is his 1918 World War I-era poster, Over the Top for You, which illustrates a young doughboy clutching the American flag.
+He produced many posters for the US Marine Corps in addition to posters advertising the Liberty Loan campaign during World War I. One of Riesenberg's most well known works is his 1918 World War I-era poster, Over the Top for You, which illustrates a young doughboy clutching the American flag.
 With its bold illustration and concise text, like many war posters of the time, Over the Top for You encouraged the public to support its military by purchasing liberty loans.
 Among other posters, it was selected to display in the Smithsonian American Art Museum under the exhibit, Over the Top: American Posters from World War I. Riesenberg also created several posters for the United States Navy, one of which, titled Democracy's Vanguard, illustrates Marines landing from a boat to initiate an offensive.
 Another illustrated uniformed soldiers raising the flag against the background of a warship.

-Riesenberg created illustrations, including covers, for many publications such as Boys' Life Magazine, the monthly magazine of the Boy Scouts of America, Harper's and The Saturday Evening Post.
-His many thematic subjects included scenes from places he lived, historical and action scenes, portraits, as well as depicting the Old West.
+Riesenberg created illustrations, including covers, for many national publications such as Boys' Life Magazine, the monthly magazine of the Boy Scouts of America, Harper's, The Saturday Evening Post, Collier's, Life and Scribner's.
+The many thematic subjects of his fine art included scenes from places he lived, historical and action scenes, portraits, as well as the Old West.